 After switching on the ignition and the audio unit, the Bluetooth phone must be bonded to the system.

-Bluetooth phone
+See Bluetooth setup (page 178).

 After bonding a Bluetooth phone to the system, this becomes the active phone.
 For further information refer to the phone menu.